Otto Fleischmann: Swedish embassy in Budapest

-Between 1944 and 1945 Karoly Szabo was one of the typewriter mechanics of the Swedish embassy.
-Dr. Otto Fleischmann motivated Karoly Szabo to play an active role in the rescue actions of Raoul Wallenberg.
-Pál Szalai supported his friend Karoly Szabo with important personal documents, signed by the German command in the Battle of Budapest.
-Otto Fleischmann prepared Karoly Szabo psychologically for the rescue actions, and the intuitive decision to purchase a leather coat was another key factor.
+Between 1944 and 1945 Károly Szabó was one of the typewriter mechanics of the Swedish embassy.
+Fleischmann motivated Szabó to play an active role in the rescue actions of Wallenberg.
+Pál Szalai supported his friend Károly Szabó with important personal documents, signed by the German command in the Battle of Budapest.
+Otto Fleischmann prepared Károly Szabó psychologically for the rescue actions, and the intuitive decision to purchase a leather coat was another key factor.
 The black leather trench coat, was a means of inspiring fear and respect, and the subsequent Hollywood image of the black-clad, trench-coated Gestapo officer has entered popular culture.
 In Budapest's Jewish community Szabó was known as "the mysterious man in the leather coat".

-Károly Szabó saved Fleischmann's life in December 1944 (witness in Fleischmann papers, Library of Congress).

-Karoly Szabo was honored as Righteous among the Nations on November 12, 2012.

-Pál Szalai was honored as Righteous among the Nations 04.7.2009.
+Szabó saved Fleischmann's life in December 1944 (witness in Fleischmann papers, Library of Congress).
+Szabó was honored as Righteous among the Nations in 2012.
+Szalai was honored as Righteous among the Nations in 2009.